Einstürzende Neubauten: 1990s

 In 1990, the band tried something completely new, recording the soundtrack for East German playwright Heiner Müller's play Die Hamletmaschine ("The Hamlet Machine") for East German radio Rundfunk der DDR.
 The band image of Einstürzende Neubauten changed: Blixa Bargeld, formerly wearing punk/industrial style clothes, appeared at the live concerts in a suit.

 1991 also saw the release of the double album, a best-of and rarities album, Strategies Against Architecture II.
 This collection included a musical setting of Heiner Müller's piece Bildbeschreibung ("Explosion of a Memory" or "Description of a Picture").

 In Vienna, May 1992, Einstürzende Neubauten performed at The Academy of Fine Arts' 300th anniversary in a show by Erich Wonder, Das Auge des Taifun ("The eye of the typhoon").

 The next album, Tabula Rasa (1993), was an important turning point in the band's history, the music becoming softer and containing more electronic sounds.

 In 1993, the band was booked to support U2 during the European leg of the Zoo TV Tour, but were thrown off the stage and off the tour when a band member threw an iron bar into the booing crowd.

 Mark Chung left the band in 1994 after the recording of Faustmusik for Werner Schwab's play, and made a career in the music industry.
 F.M.
 Einheit, who contributed much to the music and sound of the band, left the band a short time later in 1995, during the recording of the Ende Neu album, at least partially because of a conflict with Bargeld.
 The last Einstürzende Neubauten track Einheit worked on was Was ist ist.
 Roland Wolf replaced them on bass guitar and keyboards only a short time before dying in a car accident in 1995.

 A short time later, the band released the album Ende Neu ("Ending New") in 1996.
 The title is wordplay on the band's own name (i.e. "Einstürzende Neubauten").
 The song Stella Maris – a duet between Bargeld and Hacke's then-wife, singer Meret Becker – became quite famous; a world tour followed the release.
 During this time, Jochen Arbeit and Rudolph Moser (both members of Die Haut) joined the band: Arbeit on guitar, and Moser on drums, with Hacke switching to bass guitar.
-This lineup, accompanied by Ash Wednesday on keyboards for live concerts, has held ever since.
+This lineup, accompanied by Ash Wednesday on keyboards for live concerts, held until 2025.

 Alternative Press included Einstürzende Neubauten in their 1996 list of "100 underground inspirations of the past 20 years."

 In 1997, the album Ende Neu Remixes was released, which featured remixes of the songs from Ende Neu by artists such as Barry Adamson, Pan Sonic and Darkus (alias Mark Rutherford); Darkus's remix tracks, with others not included on Ende Neu Remixes, were made available separately in the same year on The NNNAAAMMM Remixes By Darkus release.